User Guide

 | Dictation | 26+ | Apple's dictation engine with auto-punctuation, native emoji, and formatting commands.
 No time limit.
 100% on-device. |

-| Speech | 26+ | Apple's newest on-device speech-to-text model.
-Fast streaming output. |
+| SpeechTranscriber | 26+ | Apple's on-device speech-to-text model with fast live streaming output.
+Supports punctuation but has no emoji or voice command support.
+Experimental. |

 | Classic | 15+ | Legacy Apple engine.
 Supports custom vocabulary for domain-specific terms. ~1 minute time limit per session. |